Canal 10 Chiapas

-Canal 10 Chiapas (virtual channel 10, call sign XHTTG-TDT) is the state television network of the state of Chiapas, operated by the Sistema Chiapaneco de Radio, Televisión y Cinematografía (Chiapas Radio, Television and Film System).
+Canal 10 Chiapas (virtual channel 10, call sign XHTTG-TDT) is the state television network of the state of Chiapas, operated by the Sistema Chiapaneco de Radio, Televisión y Cinematografía (S.CH.R.T.y C.) (Chiapas Radio, Television and Film System).
 It currently is broadcast on four primary transmitters in the state, though it had as many as 10 main transmitters in the analog era, when Canal 10 Chiapas reached 77.36% of the state's population.

 History

 In 1981, the Productora de Televisión de Chiapas was created to provide local opt-out programming on Televisión de la República Mexicana, which was channel 2 in Tuxtla Gutiérrez and San Cristóbal de las Casas.
 In 1988, this organization became the Sistema Chiapaneco de Televisión.
 The privatization of Imevisión, TRM's successor, forced the Chiapas state government to begin building their own transmitters, and XHTTG came to air with provisional facilities on September 20, 1993.
 Full-power transmissions began that November.

 In 2001, the SCT was expanded to include the state's radio stations, the oldest of which had signed on in 1973.

 On December 31, 2015, the San Cristóbal and Tuxtla analog transmitters were shut down as part of the digital transition.
 However, other transmitters remained offering analog service as part of a one-year extension granted to various permit stations.
 Neither transmitter does not use PSIP to map to its old channel 10; instead, they display their physical channels.

 At the end of analog television on December 31, 2016, the state network surrendered its permits in Benemérito de las Américas, Cintalapa de Figueroa, Marques de Comillas, Palenque, Pichucalco and Pijijiapan.
 In February 2017, the state network further consolidated under one concession, with all remaining transmitters now signed as XHTTG-TDT (the previous calls were XHITC-TDT Comitán, XHSBB-TDT San Cristóbal de las Casas, and XHTAA-TDT Tapachula).